FRRouting/frr/doc/user/bgp.rst

 .. index:: ip community-list (1-99) permit|deny COMMUNITY
 .. clicmd:: ip community-list (1-99) permit|deny COMMUNITY

    This command defines a new community list.
-(1-99) is standard community list number.
-Community list name within this range defines standard community list.
-When `community` is empty it matches to any routes.
+The argument to (1-99) defines the list identifier.

 .. index:: ip community-list (100-199) permit|deny COMMUNITY
 .. clicmd:: ip community-list (100-199) permit|deny COMMUNITY

-   This command defines a new community list.
-(100-199) is expanded community list number.
-Community list name within this range defines expanded community list.
+   This command defines a new expanded community list.
+The argument to (100-199) defines the list identifier.

-.. index:: ip community-list NAME permit|deny COMMUNITY
-.. clicmd:: ip community-list NAME permit|deny COMMUNITY

-   When community list type is not specified, the community list type is automatically detected.
-If COMMUNITY can be compiled into communities attribute, the community list is defined as a standard community list.
-   Otherwise it is defined as an expanded community list.
-This feature is left for backward compatibility.
-Use of this feature is not recommended.

 .. _bgp-using-communities-in-route-map:

 Using Communities in Route Maps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Route Map (:ref:`route-map`), we can match or set BGP communities attribute.
+In :ref:`route-map` we can match on or set the BGP communities attribute.
 Using this feature network operator can implement their network policy based on BGP communities attribute.

-Following commands can be used in Route Map.
+The ollowing commands can be used in route maps:

-.. index:: match community WORD
-.. clicmd:: match community WORD

-.. index:: match community WORD exact-match
+.. index:: match community WORD exact-match [exact-match]
-.. clicmd:: match community WORD exact-match
+.. clicmd:: match community WORD exact-match [exact-match]

    This command perform match to BGP updates using community list WORD.
 When the one of BGP communities value match to the one of communities value in